Storytelling with a Camera

 Enhancing your observational skills in photography will, in turn, enhance your access to detail in writing.
 Learning to compose and arrange an image will enhance your ability to compose and arrange your thoughts in language.
 The instructor will provide writing prompts to foster those connections.
 Students will also write responses to their own work and fellow student work as they learn to observe the storytelling power of each other's photos.

 This class will help you discover the language of images and how they shape the way we see the world.
 Photography gives us an opportunity to appreciate a range of experiences: beauty, heartbreak, anger, happiness, and frustration; but, most of all, photographs tell stories.

 There is a saying that a picture is worth a thousand words.
 Photography lets you ask the question: What stories do my pictures tell?
 Are they expressing what I want them to?
-This high school class, taught by Dawn Suzette Smith, will teach you the basics of how your camera works, as well as the fundamentals of composition so that you can create the images you are seeing in your head, to tell the story you want to tell.
+This high school class, taught by Lucy Olson, will teach you the basics of how your camera works, as well as the fundamentals of composition so that you can create the images you are seeing in your head, to tell the story you want to tell.

 Week 1: Getting comfortable with a camera in your hand and pressing the shutter, covering a brief overview of camera terms and settings.

 Week 2: How to get out of Program or Auto mode, and learn to use other priority modes to get full control over your images.

 Week 3: Learning composition and how to take a purposeful photograph.

 Week 4: Learning the elements of a good photograph as opposed to just a snapshot.

 Writing happens throughout the class in a similar manner to our online discussion classes.
 Students will reflect on their photography skills in writing, making connections between both the languages of images and words.